 In the end, Google rewards advertisers who create relevant PPC ads that are strategically targeted to the right customers.
 The more relevant your ad campaigns, the less the search engine will charge you per click.
 The lower your cost-per-click, the more profit you will make from your PPC ad campaigns.
 That’s why it’s vital that small businesses are strategic about their ad campaigns and learn to manage these campaigns effectively.

 Here’s a breakdown of the different elements that Google PPC ads display to search engine users.

 Paid search advertising is a way to drive more traffic to your site through ads rather than organic content.
+In fact, according to eMarketer, paid search has become the fastest growing ad format in the eCommerce and retail industries.
+The report also revealed that US advertisers spend around $13.12bn this 2019 on paid search.
+That is 22.5% higher compared to the percentage last year.
+And this figure is forecasted to reach up to %15.65bn in the year 2020.
 Though it’s important to spend time on your organic SEO efforts, the truth is that SEO takes time to work its magic.
 While a PPC ad campaign on Google can help you drive immediate traffic to your page.

 There are a lot of different moving parts involved in creating and maintaining paid search advertising campaigns.
 However, well-organized and implemented campaigns can work wonders for small businesses.
 The more strategic you are about your PPC campaigns, the higher your potential return on investment.

 Benefits of Paid Search Advertising for Small Business